2019-2020 Faculty and Staff

 - Former Professor in the Department of Mathematics and Statistics, CL Chang, passes away

 CL started at CSU in Fall 1988 and retired in Spring 2012.
 The Department would like to wish his family well in this difficult time.
+Please find a copy of the eulogy here.

 - Nick Baumgartner II won the CSU Outstanding Graduate Student Teaching Assistant Award